zype/zype-apple-tv/NATIVE.md

 ## Setting up iTunes Connect

 #### Create Your App
 1. Log in to your iTunes Connect and either select your app, or create one.
-You can follow this simple [Apple documentation](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/iTunesConnect_Guide/Chapters/CreatingiTunesConnectRecord.html) if you'd like.
+You can follow this simple [Apple documentation](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/iTunesConnect_Guide/Chapters/CreatingiTunesConnectRecord.html) if you need to create one.

 2. Make sure your bundleID matches on both iTunes Connect and Xcode.
 You should be able to check `Automatically manage signing` now.
 Double check your `In-App Purchase` is turned on.